FSU's Norvell sorry after star player accused coach of lying - WHIZ News

-Florida State’s Mike Norvell apologized Thursday after a star player accused the coach of lying about personally connecting with each player to discuss the police killing of George Floyd and ensuing protests against racial injustice.
+Florida State’s Mike Norvell apologized Thursday after a star player accused the coach of lying about personally connecting with every football player to discuss the police killing of George Floyd and ensuing protests against racial injustice.

-Defensive tackle Marvin Wilson said Wednesday night on Twitter that he and his teammates were “outraged” by Norvell’s characterization of the contact the white, first-year coach had with the players.
-Wilson, who is black, went back to social media on Thursday to say the matter was settled.
+After a team meeting early Thursday involving players and coaches, defensive tackle Marvin Wilson, who called out his first-year coach the night before on Twitter, took to social media again to declare the matter settled.

-Florida State athletic director David Coburn, making a scheduled appearance on a call with the school’s Board of Trustees earlier Thursday, told the board about the meeting involving the Seminoles players and Norvell, who has been in the job for about six months.
+Florida State athletic director David Coburn, making a scheduled appearance on a call with the school’s Board of Trustees on Thursday morning, told the board about the online meeting involving the players and Norvell, who has been in the job for about six months.

 “I’m told the dialogue was open and very candid and that it went well.
 I believe we are moving on there,” Coburn told the board.